Meta Q1 2026 Earnings: US Ad Price +14% and CPC Pressure

 What advertisers should actually take away

-If you set 2026 budgets against 2025 CPMs, you're already light.
-Q1 ad pricing rose 12% YoY worldwide and 19% in Europe.
-The 27% jump in ARPP is the cleanest signal that Meta is monetizing harder per user, not just expanding reach.
-Plan for continued CPM inflation through Q2 and rebuild your blended-CPM models against Q1 2026 actuals, not Q1 2025.
+If you set 2026 budgets against 2025 CPC or CPM assumptions, you're already light.
+Q1 ad pricing rose 12% YoY worldwide, 14% in US/Canada, and 19% in Europe.
+The 27% jump in ARPP is the cleanest signal that Meta is monetizing harder per user, not only expanding reach.
+Rebuild your blended CPM, CPC, and CAC models against Q1 2026 actuals, not Q1 2025.

 Asia-Pacific is where impression supply is opening up